edgarfinn/Redux-Basic-Reference/README.md

 Actions and Action Creators
 ---

 An Action, is an object that describes a user interaction that should change the state.
-For example, clicking on a book item, in a list of books, thereby selected the book clicked on.
+For example, selecting a book from a list by clicking on it.
+Here, the user interaction (clicking a book item) triggers the action (selecting a book).

 Actions and Action Creators are used for changing state.